isabella232/website-33/index.md

 title: ff4500
 layout: index
 image: assets/banner.png
+colour: orangered
 ---

-## i make/break/document things. my life ambitions include but are not limited to:
+## i make things, play with things and most importantly appreciate the colours of the leaves. my goals include but are not limited to:

 +	inspire people a bunch
 +   stay hydrated at all times